saksham0806/Trading-Simulator/README.md

 # WebMiniProject
+1) Run "npm i"

-Use "npm run test" to test server on "http://localhost:3000/"
+2) Use "npm run test" to test server on "http://localhost:3000/"